 Men want to feel their best.
 When diet and exercise alone aren’t doing the trick anymore, they may wonder what’s behind their decreased energy and libido.
-Testosterone levels can change like the weather.
-They depend on a man’s age, lifestyle, and even the time of day!
+Testosterone levels depend on a man’s age, lifestyle, and even the time of day!
 Some men battle the symptoms of low testosterone more than others.

 When a man experiences low energy or libido, low testosterone (hypogonadism) may be to blame, and testosterone replacement therapy (TRT) may be the solution.